chandagrover/chandagrover.github.io/_pages/about.md

 I began my research career at [IITGn](https://www.iitgn.ac.in/) under the guidance of [Dr. Dinesh Garg](https://scholar.google.co.in/citations?user=YrU_ZDkAAAAJ&hl=en), who broadened my interests in Generative Models and Natural Language Processing.
 I then embarked on my PhD journey at Ashoka University, mentored by the remarkable (the late)  [Dr. Ravi Kothari](https://scholar.google.co.in/citations?user=u9oZXVkAAAAJ&hl=en).

 Dr. Ravi recognized and fostered my passion for research in multimodal learning, particularly in the vision and language domains, and brought me into the PhD program.
-During my first two years at Ashoka, he provided invaluable guidance, warmth, unwavering support, and inspiration, profoundly influencing both my academic and personal growth.
-Reflecting on those transformative years, I am filled with deep gratitude for Dr. Ravi.
-His impact goes beyond academics, touching the very core of my heart.
+During my first two years at Ashoka, he provided invaluable guidance, warmth, unwavering support, and inspiration, profoundly influencing my academic and personal growth.
 I am profoundly grateful for his wisdom, kindness, and the lasting impression he left on my life and career.

 ### Research Interests:
   Multimodal Learning, Style Transfer, Generative Models, Transfer Learning.